 Other transmission options for the 335i are the 7-speed DCT only available in the 335is and the 8-speed automatic of the F30 335i.

-Engine upgrades for a track 335i:
+Engine Upgrades for a Track 335i:

-Aluminum charge pipe
+1. Aluminum charge pipe

-The stock plastic charge pipe on any N54 or N55 is known to fail and will cause a leak boost when it eventually does.
+The stock plastic charge pipe on any N54 or N55 is known to crack and will cause a leak boost when it eventually does.
 Upgrading it right away to an aluminum unit is an excellent idea.
 These are undoubtedly the weak point of the N54/N55 and they can crack even while driving on the street at stock power levels.

 An aluminum charge pipe not only increases reliability but also helps maximize airflow into the engine.
 This increases throttle response and also minimizes turbo lag.

-Intercooler
+2. Upgraded Intercooler

 An oil cooler is a must in the track as turbocharged engines produce a lot of heat that needs help dissipating.
 If you are looking for a secondary oil cooler apart from the factory-installed one, there are various aftermarket radiator-type oil coolers for N54 and N55 335i’s.

-ECU tune
+5. ECU tune

 ECU tuning is a must once you have all the accompanying bolt-on upgrades such as upgraded charge pipe, intercooler, and catless downpipe.
 A tune will change the engine functions to be able to build more boost and have a stronger powerband.